05t3/Docker/Wordpress-Application/README.md

 After the installation completes, simply login using the credentials configuredin the previous step and you should have access to the dashboard.
 Easy, right?😃💁🏼‍♂️
 ![image](https://user-images.githubusercontent.com/58165365/144333115-09d905ad-f28e-45ef-976b-bf0be00964ac.png)

 If you want to shutdown the wordpress site, simply run `docker-compose down` which removes the containers created , default network created but preserve the WordPress database.
+You can also confirm the containers are not running by running `docker ps` command.

 ```bash
 root@docker:/var/www/wordpress# docker-compose down